GDPR in Schools – How does affect them?

-From 25th May 2018, the Data Protection Act will be replaced by the General Data Protection Regulation (GDPR) – meaning that the way you manage all data and information within your school will change.
+From 25th May 2018, GDPR has been a key issue in schools.
+The Data Protection Act was replaced by the General Data Protection Regulation (GDPR) – meaning that the way you manage all data and information within your school must change.

 Stuffing paper into filing cabinets, keeping records and databases of student and staff information, monitoring what’s happening day-to-day on the premises through CCTV – today’s educational landscape is packed with data.

 Under current legislation you already have a duty of care to ensure that this data is kept safe and secure.
-And with the GDPR coming into effect you’ll have an increased responsibility to ensure this information – regardless of what form it’s kept in – is managed in the right way in compliance with this new regulation.
+And with the GDPR coming into effect, not only in schools but organisations across Europe, you have an increased responsibility to ensure this information – regardless of what form it’s kept in – is managed in the right way in compliance with this new regulation.

 Non-compliance can currently see fines of up to £500,000 being imposed from the Information Commissioners Office (ICO), as well as Ofsted ratings being seriously affected if there isn’t correct policies and procedures in place when it comes to data and IT security.

-As such, the ICO are urging educational providers to start thinking about the impact the GDPR will have on them and to start putting policies and practices into place ahead of the change.
+As such, the ICO are urging educational providers to think about the impact the GDPR now has on them and to implement robust policies and practices accordingly.

-But what actually is it, exactly how will GDPR affect schools and what should you be doing about it?
+But what actually is it, exactly how does GDPR affect schools and what should you be doing about it?

 Let’s take a look: